stfwi/engineers-decor/readme.md

 The mod has its focus decorative blocks and devices helping you to build nice looking manufacturing contraptions.
 Current feature set:

-- *Treated Wood Crafting Table*: 3x3 crafting table with IE style GUI and a model fitting better in the engineer's workshop.
+- *Metal Crafting Table*: 3x3 crafting table with IE style GUI and a model fitting better in the engineer's workshop.
 Keeps its inventory, has eight additional storage slots on the left side of the crafting grid.
 Crafting history for fast refabrication of previous recipes.
 Providesa a recipe collision resolver (selection